lilireli/blog-jonglage/readme.md

 And after this line: `venv/bin/python run.py` You have next to set file excutable with a `chmod +x start.sh` The config in the path is one of the file contains into the config folder (dev_pierrick.py by example).
 If you want set your own config, copy one of the config file and replace the parameters by your own.
 * Install MariaDB
-* Create a database jonglage into MariaDB, and a user with a password
+* Create a database jonglage into MariaDB, and a user with the password define in your secret configuration
-* Into the virtual environment, launch a `python blogapp/models.py`.
-It shoud create your tables, and pop the categories with these in blogapp/categories.json
+* Run the server, and make a requst on /initialize to initialize the database.
+It can be launched with swagger (see below)

-# Lancement du serveur
+# Server launch

 Just launch `./start.sh`

-# Consultation de l'API
+# API consultation

 Consult the page /static/swagger/index.html